cemc/cscircles-wp-content/plugins/role-scoper/readme.txt

 8. [View more screenshots](http://agapetry.net/news/introducing-role-scoper/)

 == Changelog ==

+= 1.3.61 - 26 Apr 2013 =
+* Fixed : If a custom post type is hierarchical, non-Administrators could not create new post if "Lock Top Pages" enabled for any roles
+* Fixed : RS roles were ineffective in some situations
+* Fixed : Assignment of term to a Media item did not cause it to be included in get_terms query results
+* Fixed : Multisite - Database error under some configurations when deleting or removing a user
+* Fixed : Multisite - Database error under some configurations when viewing user profile
+* Fixed? : PHP warning "mysql_real_escape_string() expects parameter 1 to be string" on post creation / update, under some configurations
+* Fixed : PHP warnings on activation
+* Lang : Dropped Italian translation due to reported inaccuracy

 = 1.3.60 - 23 Jan 2013 =
 * Fixed : Non-Administrators could not edit posts unless create_posts capability is defined for post type and included in their role (since 1.3.58)